sjmulder/sjmulder/README.md

-I'm moving my repositories to a libre, noncommercial plaform.

-Missing a repo?
-Find them at:
+I am **moving** most of my repositories to:

 https://codeberg.org/sjmulder/

+Codeberg is a noncommercial, libre, community-built platform, not beholden to commercial interests and shareholder value.